tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 // This line doesn't actually do anything, but the code stops working when I delete it. 🤖
+⚡ AI Joke of the Day: 🤖 Genders are a lot like booleans.
+There's only two of them. 🤖

 ---